-'1.
-Governance The DPhil in Law and the DPhil in Socio-Legal Studies shall be under the supervision of the Graduate Studies Committee of the Faculty of Law.
-The DPhil in Criminology shall be under the supervision of the Criminology Board of Studies.
-2. Attendance requirements The DPhil programmes shall be offered on a full-time and part-time basis.
+1.3The DPhil programmes shall be offered on a full-time and part-time basis.
 Full-time students are required to meet the residence requirements set out in §6 of the General Regulations for the Degree of Doctor of Philosophy.
 Part-time DPhil students are required to undertake a minimum of 30 days of university-based work each year, normally coinciding with the full terms of the academic year, to be arranged with the agreement of their supervisor unless individually dispensed by the Law Faculty Graduate Studies Committee or the Criminology Board of Studies.
 Attendance arrangements must take account of relevant induction and training events scheduled by the Centre for Criminology.

-3. Transfer to MLitt or DPhil status Students will normally be admitted as Probationer Research Students and, unless they have already completed the MPhil in Law, the MPhil in Socio-Legal Research or the MPhil in Criminology and Criminal Justice, must follow a course on instruction in Research Methodology appropriate to the qualification and must satisfy the assessors that they have completed to the required standard such tests or exercises as may be prescribed by the Graduate Studies Committee or the Board of Studies.
-Where the Graduate Studies Committee or the Board of Studies.
-Where the Graduate Studies proficiency in Research Methodology, it may in exceptional circumstances dispense a student from this requirement.
-Students will normally be expected to achieve Transfer of Status in their third or fourth term after admission (or in their sixth to eighth term after admission for part-time students).
-Applications should be submitted to the Graduate Studies Officer and will comprise the following: Part A:
+3. Transfer to MLitt or DPhil status

+1.4Students will normally be admitted as Probationer Research Students and, unless they have already completed the MPhil in Law, the MPhil in Socio-Legal Research or the MPhil in Criminology and Criminal Justice, must follow a course on instruction in Research Methodology appropriate to the qualification and must satisfy the assessors that they have completed to the required standard such tests or exercises as may be prescribed by the Graduate Studies Committee or the Board of Studies.
+Where the Graduate Studies Committee or the Board of Studies where the Graduate Studies proficiency in Research Methodology, it may in exceptional circumstances dispense a student from this requirement.

+1.5Students will normally be expected to achieve Transfer of Status in their third or fourth term after admission (or in their sixth to eighth term after admission for part-time students).

+1.6Applications should be submitted via Student Self Service to the Graduate Studies Officer and will comprise the following: